 Independent Credit Card Processing Companies

 If you cannot obtain a merchant account from a bank, there are other routes to try.
 You can approach an independent credit card processing company.
 Independent sales organizations do accept high-risk businesses and those with less than perfect credit ratings.
 They may charge higher fees than banks and you have to be careful and watch the fee structure, but they are an option for higher-risk businesses that want to accept credit and debit cards in their business operations.
+They also usually offer more merchant services than do banks.

 The most important thing to do is shop around, both for your regular merchant account and your Internet merchant account.
 Talk to local banks, independent sales organizations, and payment processing organizations online.